LE STAMPE® Browse the archive →

 Two riddles hidden in the surface.

-At the upper left, a tiny pencil inscription reads 'Can only have been painted by a madman' — and infrared analysis led the National Museum to confirm that Munch wrote it himself.
-Near the figure's shoulder, white spots long taken for bird droppings turned out, under synchrotron X-ray analysis, to be wax.
+Read the upper left and a tiny pencil line appears: "Can only have been painted by a madman."
+Infrared analysis led the National Museum to confirm Munch wrote it himself.
+Near the figure's shoulder sit small white spots, long taken for bird droppings.
+Synchrotron X-ray analysis, which reads a material by the light it scatters, found something stranger.
+They are wax.

 Why it matters